 Content Licensing

 Content licensing defines what rights a brand buys when it uses creator content.
-Learn why Content Licensing matters for UGC campaigns, AI-assisted creator workflows, usage rights, and payout clarity.
+Definition for UGC and AI creator workflows.

 Definition: Content licensing defines what rights a brand buys when it uses creator content.